 Drivers who have already been convicted of a DUI may face much more serious consequences than first offenders.
 For a second DUI offense, the driver may face more than $3,000 in fines, mandatory forfeiture of their vehicle, and a 2-year license revocation.
 For a third DUI offense, the fines may reach up to $10,000 and the driver’s license could be suspended for up to 6 years.
 For a fourth DUI offense, or subsequent offenses, the driver may face felony charges, $15,000 in fines, mandatory forfeiture of their vehicle, and driver’s license suspension for 8 years.

-In Tennessee, drivers must abide by “implied consent” law, which means that all drivers within the state agree to a chemical test if asked by an officer.
-If a law enforcement officer suspects any driver of drinking and driving, he or she must submit to a blood-alcohol test or the driver’s license can be suspended for up to 5 years.
-The duration of the license suspension depends on the nature of the DUI incident and will be more severe if anyone was injured by the driver.
+Tennessee is an “implied consent” state.
+This means that refusing to submit to a chemical test could result in a suspended driver license.
+Drivers suspected of driving under the influence will be asked to submit to a chemical test to determine their blood alcohol concentration or if other substances are in their blood stream.
+If a driver refuses to submit to the chemical test, his driver license can be suspended for up to 5 years.
+The duration of the license suspension depends on the nature of the DUI incident and will be more sever if anyone was injured by the driver.

 When an underage driver is arrested on suspicion of DUI, he or she could face the same consequences as any other first-time offender.
 However, if the driver is under the legal drinking age, he or she could be arrested for DUI if they have any trace of alcohol in their system, even if their BAC (blood alcohol concentration) is below the legal limit.